 Country Music Hall of Fame & Walk

-We really loved seeing all the costumes and outfits from classic southern favorites and Elvis’s car was super cool too.
-We ended up spending about $60 on tickets and almost two and half hours touring.
-We could have spent longer but we were getting a bit hungry.
+Next, we made our way upstairs to see all the cool costumes and outfits from classic southern favorites and Elvis’s car was super WOW!
+In total, we ended up spending about $60 on tickets and almost two and a half hour tour.
+Without a doubt, we could have spent longer here but we were getting a bit hungry.

 Don’t forget to take a walk on the Country Music Walk of Fame too in the park adjacent from the museum, that is super cool too.
 I imagine the park is super busy during the summer months.

 Two of my favorite Country singers, I really liked these museums.
 Both are located in the same building but they have separate tickets.
 I think both are really well done and the presentations are very professional giving us the feel like we know them even better by the time we left.
 If you like these singers for sure, put it on the list.